ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 myQuestions1 = [
   {
-    question: "What does the -h option for the ls command do?",
+    question: "Which of the following is **not** a method of advancing through a file in less/zless?",
     answers: {
-      a: "Creates a hard link to a file",
+      a: "Space bar",
-      b: "Shows the file sizes in a human readable format",
+      b: "b",
-      c: "Shows the help page",
+      c: "Down arrow",
-      d: "Recursively lists directories"
+      d: "j"
     },
     correctAnswer: "b"
   },
   {
-    question: "What does the -l option for ls do?",
+    question: "What is the difference between head and cat?",
     answers: {
-      a: "Produces a listing of all the links",
+      a: "cat opens a file in a paged reader",
-      b: "Produces a time stamp sorted list",
+      b: "head is intended to be used on gzipped files",
-      c: "Produces a log file",
+      c: "cat displays the last five lines of the file",
-      d: "Produces a detailed format list"
+      d: "head prints the beginning of the file"
     },
     correctAnswer: "d"
   },
   {
-    question: "Which option turns off the default sort in the ls output?",
+    question: "Which of the following will list the contents of the directory one level above the present working directory?",
     answers: {
-      a: "-U",
+      a: "ls ..",
-      b: "-t",
+      b: "pwd",
-      c: "--hide",
+      c: "ls -lh",
-      d: "-H"
+      d: "ls /"
     },
     correctAnswer: "a"
   }